The-JesusBird/System-Dashboard/README.md

 3. Run the .exe

-This is open source, however is under default copyright.
+This is under default copyright.
 See (https://www.copyright.com.au/about-copyright/international-copyright/) for more details